michael-irvin/Opt2Q/docs/source/topic_guides/modeling_experiment.rst

 0           0   500          high_activity
 1           1   100           low_activity

->>> # Example of supplying parameters directly Opt2Q simulator

-Notice the :class:`~pandas.DataFrame` can have additional columns annotating the different experimental conditions.
+Notice the :class:`~pandas.DataFrame` can have additional columns annotating the different experimental treatment.

 Noise Models
 ------------